 Success Stories

-Domnick Cunningham & Yaffa has successfully represented numerous families in nursing home abuse cases, achieving favorable outcomes that include financial compensation and improved care for residents.
+Rafferty Domnick Cunningham & Yaffa has successfully represented numerous families in nursing home abuse cases, achieving favorable outcomes that include financial compensation and improved care for residents.
 Our firm is committed to holding negligent caregivers and facilities accountable for their actions.

-Contact Domnick Cunningham & Yaffa Today
+Contact Rafferty Domnick Cunningham & Yaffa Today

 Nursing home abuse is a critical issue in Florida, requiring vigilant attention and prompt action.
 Understanding the legal framework, recognizing the signs of abuse, and knowing how to report suspected abuse are essential steps in protecting vulnerable residents.
-Domnick Cunningham & Yaffa stands ready to assist families in navigating these challenges, providing expert legal support and advocacy to ensure the safety and dignity of nursing home residents.
+Rafferty Domnick Cunningham & Yaffa stands ready to assist families in navigating these challenges, providing expert legal support and advocacy to ensure the safety and dignity of nursing home residents.
 If you suspect nursing home abuse, do not hesitate to take action – your efforts can make a significant difference in the lives of those who need it most.
 Reach out to us at 561-516-5168 or book a consultation online to schedule a consultation and learn more about how we can assist you.